 - Go to My Account, and select the Install button.

 - Office 2013 will start downloading.
 If your browser prompts you to first save the file on your computer, do that.
-Then double click the downloaded file to launch the install process.
+Then double-click the downloaded file to launch the install process.

 - Follow the onscreen instructions to install Office 2013.
 The install process should take around 10-15 minutes.

-However, if you want to have Office 2013 installed on more than 1 computer, maybe you should check out one of the Office 365 subscription which will allow you to deploy your copy on up to 5 units that run Windows or Mac.
+However, if you want to have Office 2013 installed on more than 1 computer, maybe you should check out one of the Office 365 subscriptions which will allow you to deploy your copy on up to 5 units that run Windows or Mac.

 If you’ll encounter issues when trying to transfer your Office 2013 to a new computer, you should try and contact the customer support, because it might take a while before these changes are legally made.